Kathleen Elsey

 November 2012

 I was recently interviewed by Daniel Kepl of “Bravo California!”
-We had an informal and lively discussion about my path to painting, my painting process and the paintings in the San Francisco solo exhibition.
-You can watch and learn about my painting process through a series of videos I made discussing my paintings.
+We had an informal and lively discussion about my path to painting, my painting process and the plein air paintings in the San Francisco solo exhibition.
+You can watch and learn about my painting process through a series of videos discussions.

 January 14, 2012

-Guest Lecture Series with Kathleen Elsey at the Maritime Museum
+Lecture Series with Kathleen Elsey Painter and Painting Workshop Instructor, Maritime Museum

 “At Kathleen Elsey Design we were creating websites, logos and branding fortune 500 companies.
 It was a successful and rewarding venture, but the stress level was off the charts.
 I found the work no longer creative so I immersed myself into the fine arts.
 I spent weekends, evenings– every spare minute painting.”

-“It was in 1998 that I closed Kathleen Elsey Design to follow my heart.
+“It was in 1998 that I closed Kathleen Elsey Design to follow my heart back to fine arts.
 Painting became my passion.
 Within one year, I had my first open studio, then was juried into one of the most acclaimed art festivals in the country, the Sausalito Art Festival.
 I had an impressive fine art website, branching off from the Kathleen Elsey Design website.

 Emily: “Tell us about your painting process.”